27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Tower cranes

 Tower cranes are large construction vehicles primarily used for tall and high-rise buildings.
 The long arms are attached with a wire rope, offering excellent lifting capability in the large spaces.
-These were invented in 1949 to rebuild major cities in the post-war era.
+As advanced construction machines, these were invented in 1949 to rebuild major cities in the post-war era, and today they stand among the essential types of heavy equipment used for vertical construction.

 These are the features of a tower crane: